ateeb-ali/networking-labs-archive/README.md

 # Networking Labs Archive

-This repository contains my collection of networking labs completed using Cisco Packet Tracer that I performed during my CCNA courses on NetAcad.
-It serves as my personal archive and learning journal for practicing core networking concepts.
+This repository contains my collection of a few networking labs completed using Cisco Packet Tracer that I performed during my CCNA courses on NetAcad.
+It serves as my personal archive and learning journal for practicing core networking concepts.(It does not contain all the labs I created because I lost access to most of them)

 ## 📌 About